 Fairly Odd Parents

 A rather cute story about a kid who has a pair of Fairy God Parents to grant his wishes.
 Flashes of inside jokes and references.
 Some of them get a little heavy on the “Educational” stuff but most of the shows are a lot of fun.
 There have been several movie length episodes.
 Channel chasers was quite entertaining and took jabs at the drek that appears on TV.
 The second was Schools Out, The Musical.
 The songs were gratingly unpleasant.
-Syrupy and condescending at the same time.
-Later years added characters like Poof and a dog.
-They were OK.
+Later years added extranious characters like Poof and a dog to spice up a series that was getting tired.
+I liked the early seasons.

 Fantasia 2000 (Movie)